subrato29/boilerplate-cypress-lookout/README.md

 No need to declare implicit or explicit wait for synchronization at test case level for Web testing

-User can run Web and API test scenarios on a single run instance, or separate instances, as per requirement.
+User can run Web and API test scenarios on a single run instance, or separate instances, as per requirement

+API intercept feature invoked

 ```